ChatFAQ/ChatFAQ/cli/README.md

 `chatfaq config auth <TOKEN>`

-You can obtain this token by login into http://localhost:8000/back/api/login/ with an admin user.
+You can retrieve the auth token from the backend server:

+`curl -X POST -u username:password http://localhost:8000/back/api/login/`

+by using an admin's user and password.

 ## Commands